-Suspensions, permanent exclusions, and commissioning of Alternative Provisions - (To be read in conjunction with the Behaviour Policy)
+Suspensions, permanent exclusions, and commissioning of Alternative Provisions

+(To be read in conjunction with the Behaviour Policy)

 When the setting is considering suspending or permanently excluding a learner where additional vulnerability is identified it is important that the learner's welfare is a paramount consideration.
-The head teacher/principal [Delete as appropriate] will consider their legal duty of care when sending a learner home.
+The principal will consider their legal duty of care when sending a learner home.